Shadowhusky/Attention-Based-Image-Captioning/README.md

 ### 🚧   In development  🚧

-The result will be updated on https://shadowhusky.cn/?app=Image_Captioning after finished (For now this website only do object detection)
+The result will be updated on https://shadowhusky.cn/?app=Image_Captioning after finished (Under construction, will be available soon, you can test on http://101.133.222.235/?app=Image_Captioning which is the beta version )